Staying focused on one task at a time is a key efficiency strategy, but in some email creation workflows it’s easier said than done.

 Too often, we find that data reporting only focuses on results.
 However, without understanding the effort it takes teams to reach those results, we’re missing a huge piece of the picture.
 For example, If a company spends 20 hours on something to make $5 that’s not a good use of time, even if all the data shows is that they made a profit.

 Without the right technology, it’s hard to see the full picture.
-Organizations need to take it upon themselves to be sure that they’re maximizing the time they spend on email creation – and this means investing in an efficient creation platform that will help eliminate the need for so many back-and-forth interactions between requesters and creators.
-If your organization is ready to stop creating emails at sloth speed, schedule a demo with stensul today.
+Organizations need to take it upon themselves to be sure that they’re maximizing the focus they put on email creation – and this means investing in an efficient creation platform that will help eliminate the need for so many back-and-forth interactions between requesters and creators.
+If your organization is ready to stop creating emails at sloth speed, schedule a demo with Stensul today.